-The CEPC physics program is the exploration of the Standard Model and the search for new physics through precision measurements over a wide range of center-of-mass energies.
-This chapter describes the design requirements for the CEPC detectors to achieve these physics goals, taking into account the CEPC machine environment and related backgrounds.
-The CEPC precision physics program places stringent requirements on the detectors performance.
-These include precise momentum resolution and vertex reconstruction, excellent jet reconstruction, particle identification and precisely defined detector coverage.
+The CEPC physics program includes the precision test of the Standard Model and the search for new physics over a wide range of center-of-mass energies.
+It places stringent requirements on the detectors performance, including precise momentum resolution and vertex reconstruction, excellent jet reconstruction, particle identification and large solid angle coverage.

+This chapter describes the design requirements for the CEPC detectors to achieve these physics goals, taking into account the CEPC collision environment and related backgrounds.
 Three preliminary general purpose detector concepts are introduced in this chapter.
-They derive from detector concepts introduced for the International Linear Collider project, benefiting from a long period of prior development, and incorporate modifications motivated by the circular collider experimental environment and by the higher luminosity.
-Although the overall design and main building blocks of the three concepts are similar, the particular technology choices are different.
-The CEPC baseline detector is based on a 3 Tesla solenoid magnetic field and follows closely the ILD design.
+The CEPC baseline detector is optimized from the International Large Detector, the baseline detector for the linear collider studies.
+It uses 3 Tesla solenoid magnetic field and a ultra high granularity calorimeter system.
 An alternative proposal substitutes the Time Projection Chamber with a full-silicon tracker (FST), while a third design based on a lower magnetic field of 2 Tesla, a drift chamber, and dual readout calorimetry is also presented.
 While the baseline concept detector is used for the physics performance studies in this Conceptual Design Report, the other two designs are considered fully valid alternatives.
-The final two CEPC detectors are likely to be composed of the detector technologies included in any of these three concepts.